GiacomoBelli/AlertCity/README.md

 # AlertCity

-AlertCity allow new type of communication between Citizens and Municiplaities
+Design of a system to improve communication between citizens and municipalities

+#require VisualParadigm 16.1 or higher